thalentdev/workshop_01/README.md

 # workshop_01
-Automate excel reports with python.
+This is the collection of source codes as reference code for rob.thalent's medium content [here](https://medium.com/@rob.thalent).

-# excelauto
+## [excelauto] How to Automate Excel Reports with Python and PostgreSQL Using SQLAlchemy
-## dependencies
+### Dependencies

-pandas
+- pandas
-sqlalchemy
+- sqlalchemy
-psycopg2-binary
+- psycopg2-binary
-openpyxl
+- openpyxl==3.1.3
-xlsxwriter
+- xlsxwriter